chen-judge/RGBTCrowdCounting/README.md

 Our framework can be implemented with various backbone networks.
 You can refer to this page for implementing <a href="https://github.com/chen-judge/RGBTCrowdCounting/tree/main/BL%2BIADM%20for%20RGBT%20Crowd%20Counting">BL+IADM</a>.
 Moreover, the proposed framework can also be applied to RGBD crowd counting and the implementation of <a href="https://github.com/chen-judge/RGBTCrowdCounting/tree/main/CSRNet%2BIADM%20for%20RGBD%20Crowd%20Counting">CSRNet+IADM is available</a>.

-If you use this code and denchmark for your research, please cite our work:
+If you use this code and benchmark for your research, please cite our work:
 ```
 @inproceedings{liu2021cross,
   title={Cross-Modal Collaborative Representation Learning and a Large-Scale RGBT Benchmark for Crowd Counting},